Another victim of our ailing economy, Cooking Accomplished is closing their doors at the end of May.

-Speaking of the ailing economy, some restaurants may be turning to cheaper ingredients to offset the cost of more expensive ingredients.
-From an article today on MSNBC.com,
+Some restaurants are turning to cheaper ingredients to offset the cost of more expensive ingredients

 Call it a menu makeover: Steakhouses are adding buffalo meat alongside filet mignon, pizza joints are trying new cheese products and seafood spots are replacing pricier entrees with humbler dishes like catfish.